Affirmative action in the United States: Students for Fair Admissions

 On November 17, 2014, Students for Fair Admissions, an offshoot of the Project on Fair Representation, filed lawsuits in federal district court challenging the admissions practices of Harvard University and the University of North Carolina at Chapel Hill.
-The UNC-Chapel Hill lawsuit alleges discrimination against white and Asian students, while the Harvard lawsuit focuses on discrimination against Asian applicants.
-Both universities requested the court to halt the lawsuits until the U.S. Supreme Court provides clarification of relevant law by ruling in Fisher v.
+The UNC-Chapel Hill lawsuit alleged discrimination against both white and Asian students, while the Harvard lawsuit focused on discrimination against Asian applicants.
+Both universities requested the court to halt the lawsuits until the U.S. Supreme Court provided clarification of relevant law by ruling in Fisher v.
 University of Texas at Austin for the second time.

 In May 2015, a coalition of more than 60 Asian-American organizations filed federal complaints with the Education and Justice Departments against Harvard University.
 The coalition asked for a civil rights investigation into what they described as Harvard's discriminatory admission practices against Asian-American applicants.
 The complaint asserts that recent studies indicate that Harvard has engaged in systematic and continuous discrimination against Asian Americans in its "holistic" admissions process.

 Asian-American applicants with near-perfect test scores, top-one-percent grade point averages, academic awards, and leadership positions are allegedly rejected by Harvard because the university uses racial stereotypes, racially differentiated standards, and de facto racial quotas.
 Harvard denies engaging in discrimination and said its admissions philosophy complies with the law.
 The school said the percentage of Asian-American students admitted has grown from 17% to 21% in a decade while Asian-Americans represent around 6% of the U.S. population.

-The lawsuit against Harvard was heard in Boston federal court in October 2018.
+The lawsuit against Harvard was initially heard in Boston federal court in October 2018.
 On October 1, 2019, Judge Allison D. Burroughs rejected the plaintiffs' claims, ruling that Harvard's admissions practices meet constitutional requirements and do not discriminate against Asian Americans.
 SFFA filed an appeal in the First Circuit Court of Appeals, which sided with the university.